Anabolic steroids are prescription-only medicines.

 - hallucinations and delusions

-As anabolic steroids are often injected, there are risks associated with sharing needles.
+As anabolic steroids are often injected, there are risks that come with sharing needles.

 These are the same risks as recreational drug use and include: